50 Meaningful Sympathy Messages for Coworkers

 Sympathy Messages for Coworker- Everyone is Grieving ...

 11. Everyone is grieving along with you in your loss.
-She was an inspiration to us all, and the memory of her courage, kind words, and constant compassion will always be treasured among those who knew him.
+She was an inspiration to us all, and the memory of her courage, kind words, and constant compassion will always be treasured among those who knew her.

 13. Please accept our condolences and let us know how we can help you in any way.